 Radiological technologist is a healthcare professional who uses specialized X-Ray equipment to create images of structures inside the human body.
 They must be able to interact with people who range from healthy to critically ill.
 Technologists will be supervised by board certified radiologists.

-This course is designed to prepare the student to perform clinical examinations of the human body with special consideration to image production, quality control, signal to noise ratio and basic pulse sequences.
-Graduates will be able to obtain employment in orthopedic clinics, diagnostic imaging clinics, and hospitals.
+This course is designed to prepare the student to perform clinical examinations of the human body with special consideration to image production and analysis, quality control, radiation protection, patient care, and radiographic equipment.
+This program will help prepare graduates with the necessary knowledge and skills for employment opportunities in orthopedic clinics, diagnostic imaging, and hospitals.

 The Diagnostic Medical Sonography program at Southwest University is committed to excellence in education, demonstrated by providing a comprehensive program to students.
 The program supports the vision, values, and mission of Southwest University by striving to be the premier diagnostic medical sonography training program in our community.